 RSEs for Families estimates have been calculated using the Jack knife method of variance estimation.
 This process involves the calculation of 30 'replicate' estimates, based on 30 different sub-samples of the original sample.
 The variability of estimates obtained from these sub-samples is used to estimate the sample variability surrounding the main estimate.

 In order to provide a high degree of consistency and comparability over time, changes to survey methods, survey concepts, data item definitions, frequency of collection, and analysis methods are made as infrequently as possible.
 Changes affecting the LFS may also affect Families estimates.
-Such changes are outlined in Chapter 19.
+Such changes are outlined in the section: Labour Force Survey.